-For starters, you’ll have more peace of mind knowing that the property you’re staying in has recently undergone a safety inspection and is on the up and up with regulators.
+For starters, you’ll have more peace of mind and avoid vacation rental nightmares knowing that the property you’re staying in has recently undergone a safety inspection and is on the up and up with regulators.
 Second, if something should go awry with your rental and you file a complaint with the state or city, you’ll be more likely to recoup any monetary loss.
 In short: You’ll be more empowered as a consumer with the state or city on your side.
 Before you rent, check with the local attorney general’s consumer affairs department to see what protections are in place for short-term renters.

 Though sites like HomeAway (the parent company that encompasses other popular sites like VRBO.com and Bookabach) and Airbnb do offer protections for travelers who are unsatisfied with their vacation rental experience, the companies do not provide a 100 percent guarantee that you’ll receive a full refund.
 TripAdvisor Vacation Rentals does provide full protection, however, if you book a property covered by its Peace of Mind protection.
 This guarantee provides payment protection on your booking against a variety of issues, including property misrepresentation, double bookings and the inability to access the property, among other hiccups.
 But since the amount of protection can vary widely across vacation rental sites, many consumers are choosing to book their rentals through a travel agent.